TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/home.md

 layout: home3
 feature: true
 feature-title: >-
-  The Department Of Criminal Justice is Committed to Deepening our Understanding Of Crime, Governance And Social Justice.
+  Committed to Deepening Our Understanding of Crime, Governance and Social Justice
 feature-image: null
 feature-body: >-
   The criminal justice system has three major components: the courts, law enforcement, and corrections.
-Learn how these three components function and impact the larger society
+Learn how these three components function and impact the larger society.
 published: true
 keywords: ''
 ---